brakhane/Orisa/README.rst

 * Supports multiple BattleTags per user
 * Finds (registered) players in a given SR range
 * Congratulates every player when he/she reached a new personal best rank
+* Can manage voice channels and create them on demand, e.g. "Comp #2" will be created when "Comp #1" has members in it
+* Can show the SR range of people in the voice channel name, e.g. "Comp #1 [2104-2340]"
+* Allows people to track their SR and display a SR graph
+* Has a `findplayers` command that can suggest people in a specific SR range
+* Can be configured via a web interface
 * Tries to be as user friendly as possible: has an extensive help and gives suggestions.
 * Uses fuzzy search whenever possible, ``!ow oirsa`` will still find and display the BattleTags of the user named "Orisa"
 * Has been called "the best Overwatch Discord bot I've seen" by at least 2 people